Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   properties *start* and *end* located at the bottom of the pipeline editor.

   These times are UTC.
 Set the *start* property to the time right now, and set the *end* property to 1 week from now.
-This will ensure that your factory will not be producing data over too long a period of time and we do that only because the generator to be set up next will not run infinitely.
+This will ensure that your factory will not be producing data over too long a period of time and we do that only because the generator (to be set up next) will not run infinitely.

   Once you have updated the *start* and *end* properties ***you should now click the *Deploy* button at the top of the blade***.

-## Download and configure the data generator
- - Download the file ***healthcaregenerator.zip*** from the [datagenerator folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/datagenerator) of this repository.
- - Unzip this file to the local disk drive of a Windows Machine.
- - Open the file **HealthCareGenerator.exe.config** and modify the following AppSettings
-    - EventHubName : Enter the name used to create the Azure Event Hub (not the Event Hub Namespace).
-    - EventHubConnectionString : Enter the value of *CONNECTION STRING -PRIMARY KEY* that was collected after creating the Azure Event Hub.
-    - StorageAccountName: Enter the value of *STORAGE ACCOUNT NAME* that was collected after creating the Azure Storage account.
-    - StorageAccountKey: Enter the value of *PRIMARY ACCESS KEY* that was collected after creating the Azure Storage account.
-	- Save and close **HealthCareGenerator.exe.config**
- - Double click the file **HealthCareGenerator.exe** to start data generation.
-This will open a console and show messages as data are streamed from the local computer into the event hub **manufactureeh**.
-    ***NOTE:*** The following PowerBI Dashboards will only be dynamically updated when this generator is running.
-    ***NOTE:*** Data generator can also be run in the cloud, using an Azure [Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-hero-tutorial).
-For some of the snapshots we show here, a Windows Server 2008 R2 SP1 [Virtual Machine](https://azure.microsoft.com/en-us/marketplace/virtual-machines/) was used with A4 Basic (8 Cores, 14 GB, 16 Data disks, 16x300 Max IOPS) configuration.

- Raw data will start to appear in the Azure Data Lake Store after approximately 5 minutes.
  Scored results will start to appear in the Azure Data Lake store after a period of between 5 and 15 minutes.

 ## Visualization